top of page

 Human Factors in Security, Business Continuity

-As a governmental entity, the U.S. Department of Homeland Security is large and complex, with 240,000 employees working across 22 incorporated agencies.
-The field of homeland security is also broad and multifaceted, focusing on a range of topics, including terrorism prevention, cybersecurity, human trafficking, disasters, and resilience.
-Just as all of the critical infrastructures vital to the United States depend on one specific sector--electricity, all homeland security agencies, and areas have one commonality-- people.
+The U.S. Department of Homeland Security is a complex governmental entity, comprising 260,000 employees across 22 integrated agencies.
+The domain of homeland security encompasses a wide array of topics, including terrorism prevention, cybersecurity, human trafficking, disaster response, and resilience.
+Much like the critical infrastructures essential to the United States all rely on the electricity sector, all homeland security agencies and disciplines share one central component—people.

-In both the public and private sectors, humans play a role in all aspects of security, including deterrence, detection, response, and recovery, for both administrators and recipients of security and emergency management procedures.
-For example, work in the behavioral sciences has direct implications for helping to prevent targeted violence and terrorism, in the community, on campus, and in work settings, as well as for dealing with the effects of such incidents when they occur.
-Understanding the human response to complex emergencies, like CBRNE situations, or cyber threats, is critical to managing all phases of the emergency management lifecycle.
+Individuals play a pivotal role in every facet of security, spanning deterrence, detection, response, and recovery, both in public and private sectors.
+This applies to administrators as well as those receiving security and emergency management services.
+For instance, behavioral sciences have significant implications for preventing targeted violence and terrorism in communities, educational institutions, and workplaces, as well as for addressing the aftermath of such incidents.
+Comprehending the human response to disasters and complex emergencies, such as chemical, biological, radiological, nuclear, or explosive (CBRNE) events and cyber threats, is fundamental to managing all phases of emergency management.

 BSA's multi-disciplinary team of advisors helps clients with analyses and insights into human behavior to facilitate effective crisis-related plans, policies, procedures, and exercises.
 By applying a multidisciplinary social science approach to understanding the diversity and complexity of human behavior, BSA can help optimize your organization's preparedness, response, and recovery capabilities.